MorganResearchLab/scarecrow/README.md

 ### Todo

-* sam2fastq needs refactoring to match the new FASTQ format spat out by reap
 * Input validation
 * Jitter does not currently apply to UMI or insert sequence
   - if UMI on same read and downstream then may need position updating before extraction